Present at MWUX 2018!

 - What is the title of your session?
 (This gives us an idea of how you’d describe your session.
 Title can be updated later if your session is selected.)

-- Describe the content of your session (5-10 sentences)
+- Tell us about the content of your session (5-10 sentences)

 - How does your content contribute to this year’s theme of sparking cross disciplinary conversations?